beaulirl/java_exercises/exercise3/readme.md

 ## EnumTry Class
 It is the class there I use Enum
 ## Main Class
-The class the I use other Classes
+The class there I use Sorting and Factorial